vivrichards600/sweet-shop-ui-tests/README.md

 * You will need to use the Batching feature to group multiple tests into a single suite/batch.
 * When you use eyes.open, give different test names (with numbers or something dynamic) so that Applitools can create four new screenshot (baselines) for each of the 4 sub tests instead of overriding each screenshot with the next sub-test’s screenshot and creating just one baseline.

-### Table Sort Test
+### Dashboard Table Sort Test
 Once logged in (use any username and password to login), view the Previous Orders table.
 Your test should click on the "Order Total" header, and verify that the column is in descending order and that each row’s data stayed in tact after the sorting.

 Notes:
 * For the visual testing suite, if your viewport is too small and you see a scrollbar, you need to use Applitools "Full page screenshot" to capture a screenshot of the entire window.
 Alternatively, you may try increasing the viewport size to avoid this.

-### Canvas Chart Test
+### Dashboard Canvas Chart Test
 Once logged in, take a look at the "Order Item Breakdown".
 This displays a bar chart swhowingprevious orders.
 Assume the values of the chart are coming from test data and the test data will not change across versions.
 Validate that the bar chart and representing data (number of bars and their heights).
 They should remain the same across versions.

-### Dynamic Content Test
+### Home Page UI Dynamic Test
-Test for the existence of a display ad that’s dynamic and at times might go missing, you should see two different "Flash sale" gifs.
+Open the home page and write assertions to ensure everything looks OK on that page. i.e. add assertions to ensure all text, buttons, sweets and the advert are displayed.
+The displayed sweets are dynamic and so will be displayed in a different order each time you visit the page.
+The advert is dynamic and at times might go missing, you should see two different "Flash sale" gifs.

 Notes:
+* When you run the same test with the V2 version of the app (https://sweetshop2.netlify.com/), the sweets will be displayed in a different order from when you last visited the page.
+Your tests need to be smart enough to be aware of the different ordering (feature).
+For the visual test, It’s recommended that you use a Layout region annotation.
-* When you run the same test with the V2 version of the app (https://sweetshop2.netlify.com/), one of the gifs won’t be displayed and instead will be replaced with a different gif (because ads can change).
+* When you run the same test with the V2 version of the app (https://sweetshop2.netlify.com/), one of the "Flash sale" gifs won’t be displayed and instead will be replaced with a different gif (because ads can change).
 Your tests need to be smart enough to be aware of the different gif (feature).
 For the visual test, It’s recommended that you use a Layout region annotation.
 * When you take a screenshot of a page with dynamic content.
 It’ll constantly change so can’t create a baseline.
 If you use the "Ignore region", then you can create a baseline.
 However, you won’t know if the dynamic content goes completely missing.
 That’s where the "Layout Region" comes in.
 It’s like an ignore region but doesn’t completely ignore the contents in the region.
 It only ignore as long as there is some content and structure(or the layout) remains the same but fails if dynamic region is blank.

 ## Getting Started